DIYgod/RSSHub/docs/en/joinus/quick-start.md

 ### Before you start

-It's suggested that you should have downloaded and installed RSSHub Radar in your browser before you start.
+It's recommended that you download and install RSSHub Radar in your browser before you start.

-Once you have installed RSSHub Radar, open browser's RSSHub Radar extension settings, switch to rules list, scroll down and you will see a text box, copy your new rules into the text box and start debugging.
+Once you have installed RSSHub Radar, open the browser's RSSHub Radar extension settings, switch to the rules list, scroll down and you will see a text box, copy your new rules into the text box and start debugging.

 [Let's start!](/en/joinus/new-radar)